samanta2299/terraform-lab/es3/unix/README.md

   - **Host-Only:** for communication with the Ansible Control Node
   - **subnet_b:** a subnet that contains the VMs located in the internal network for network segmentation purposes

+Create the terraform main.tf file using the command:
 ```bash
 nano main.tf
 ```